 There are many great podcasts out there.
 Some I’ve had the honor of being on myself.
 Tempest has written some great posts Audio Inspiration For Witches and More Witchery For Your Ears which are full of excellent podcast suggestions, most of which I agree with.
-The three podcasts I seem to listen to the most often (which are also self-hosted instead of say blog talk radio and such sites) because they’re such high quality are Modern Witch Podcast, Down at the Crossroads, and Occult of Personality.
+The four podcasts I seem to listen to the most often (which are also self-hosted instead of say blog talk radio and such sites) because they’re such high quality are Modern Witch Podcast, Down at the Crossroads, Weird Web Radio, and Occult of Personality.
 But then there are some occult podcast I really, really, want to like.
 They have amazing guests and fascinating subjects, so you’d think I’d love them, but I find myself feeling really disappointed.
 There’s always a few problems that can make some of these podcasts excruciating to listen to.
 I’m sure running a podcast is harder than it looks, but I’ve boiled it down to the things that ruin potentially amazing podcasts for me as a listener.

 8 – They have the guests introduce themselves instead of introducing them for everyone else.
 This puts the interviewee in a strange position.
 Anyone who has written a bio for themselves knows how excruciating that is.
 When in this position the guest usually either downplays who they are and what they’ve done out of being humble or they end up sounding like they’re bragging and full of themselves.
 Whenever I hear a host ask the guest to tell an audience who they are I always cringe.
 That’s the hosts job, not the interviewee.